jmyzik/guess-color-game/README.md

 A color guessing name written in React.js

-You can play on my GitHub page: <http://jmyzik.github.io/guess-color-game>.
+You can play it on my GitHub page: <http://jmyzik.github.io/guess-color-game>.